kircherlab/CADD-scripts/README.md

 ### Costomization of CADD parameters
 There are a few options to decrease calculation times of your CADD offline installation:
-- The first and most effeciant one is to make use of prescored files as indicated above.
+- The first and most efficient one is to make use of prescored files as indicated above.
 - Second, you can optimize the `ESMbatchsize` parameter for your local system.
 This is especially recommented if you have a GPU available.
 Note that your GPU is automatically detected and set up by the `install.sh` CADD installation script.
 You can simply add a line with, e.g., `ESMbatchsize: 20` to the the respective CADDv1.7 config file in `./configs/` (e.g., `config_GRCh38_v1.7.yml`).
 This will parrallelize calculations of ESM1-v scores on your GPU, which are used for the calculation of CADD scores.
 This is expected to significantly decrease calculation times.
 Note that the dafault value for the `ESMbatchsize` parameter is set to 1 to avoid memory overload.
 Also note that if changing the `EMSbatchsize` parameter gives you errors, it is likely that the memory of your GPU is too small.
 Consider using a smaller number for the parameter in such a case (e.g. `ESMbatchsize: 10`).

 ### Update